koreader/koreader-base/README.md

 an e-ink device oriented reader application for various document formats.

-It's using the muPDF library (see http://mupdf.com/), djvulibre library, CREngine library and it is scripted using Lua (see http://www.lua.org/).
+It's using the muPDF library (see http://mupdf.com/), djvulibre library, CREngine library, libk2pdfopt library and it is scripted using Lua (see http://www.lua.org/).
 To gain good speed at that, it uses the LuaJIT compiler.

 It all started as the KindlePDFviewer application, which has since been greatly enhanced and now reflects this in having a new name, Koreader.